Resolving conflict can be hard

 Couples Counselling at Rose Park Psychology

 The following psychologists offer couples counselling not using the Gottman approach at Rose Park Psychology.
 Paul Greeff currently has after hours appointments available for couples.

 Couples Counselling and Health Rebates

-Many GPs are reluctant to refer for couples counselling under a Mental Health Care Plan, because Medicare is for health problems as opposed to relationship issues.
+Many GPs are reluctant to refer for couples counselling under a Mental Health Care Plan, because Medicare is for health problems not for relationship issues.
 If you feel that relationship difficulties contribute to mental health issues you are experiencing, you could discuss that with your GP.
 As stated, however, many GPs will not create a Mental Health Care Plan for this service.
 This means that most people cannot access Medicare rebates for couples counselling.

 However, many private health funds offer cover for couples counselling under extras, so a portion of your couples counselling may be covered by your private health provider.
 We offer HICAPS facilities on site.
 Please check with your health fund for information about your refund, as we are unable to tell you ahead of time what your cover will be.